-Also speaking at the conference will be national newspaper editors James Harding (Tortoise), Ted Verity (The Mail on Sunday), Alison Phillips (Daily Mirror) and Chris Evans (The Telegraph).
+Also speaking at the conference will be national newspaper editors Alison Phillips (Daily Mirror), Christian Broughton (The Independent), Chris Evans (The Telegraph) and Vic Motune (The Voice).

 A panel examining the survival of investigative journalism has also been announced with Claire Newell (Daily Telegraph), Paul Henderson (Daily Mirror), Jane Bradley (BuzzFeed) and Tom Bristow (Archant Investigations Unit).